Midhunkalavara/Online-Retail-Store/README.md

 ## Summary:

 #### Busiest day:
-Fridays seem to be the busiest day of the week based on total quantity sold.
+Thursdays seem to be the busiest day of the week based on total quantity sold.

 #### Optimal Months:
 November takes the lead as the top-selling month, closely followed by October and December.